IsraAid: Projects

 2012 - In March 2012, IsraAID helped South Sudan set up its Ministry of Social Development to provide social services to the population after decades of war and hardship.

 2014 - In July 2014, IsraAID sent a team to Washington State to help in the recovery effort after the biggest wildfire in Washington State's history that consumed some 400 square miles and approximately 300 homes.

 2016 - In August 2016, IsraAID sent a 20-member staff of search and rescue, relief and trauma specialists to the site of the August 2016 Central Italy earthquake, becoming the only foreign aid organization on the ground.

 2019 - In March 2019, IsraAID sent personnel to Mozambique to assist in the recovery from Cyclone Idai.
 Personnel were prepared to offer medical supplies, relief supplies, and psychological care to people affected by the storm.
 Personnel were also prepared to help restore access to safe water.

+2020 - In 2020, IsraAID launched a global response to the COVID-19 pandemic across 16 countries.

+2021 - In September 2021, following the American withdrawal and Taliban takeover of Afghanistan, IsraAID and partners facilitated the safe evacuation of more than 160 vulnerable Afghan civilians to the UAE and Albania.

+2022 - In February 2022, IsraAID launched its response to the full-scale invasion of Ukraine, initially on the Moldova-Ukraine border, expanding later to Romania, and then into Ukraine itself, where the organization has delivered mental health support, and large-scale safe water programs.

+2023 - In October 2023, following the October 7th attacks, IsraAID launched its first large-scale emergency response operation inside Israel, supporting displaced communities from Israel's Gaza border region, providing rocket shelters in Bedouin villages together with local partners, supporting therapeutic retreats for survivors of the Nova festival massacre, and working with partners to train local disaster response teams across northern Israel.